johannah/iclr-2020-workshop/speakers.md

 1) Introduction of the speaker and paper by the session chair via zoom (speaker stays muted).
 2) Slideslive streams the pre-recorded video.
 3) A live zoom Q&A session with the speaker.
 At this point, we will un-mute the speaker's audio.
-Most of the questions will be sourced from the audience through our rocket.chat and [slack](https://join.slack.com/t/ai4earth/shared_invite/zt-e30wpddc-lVNgNthtO_HYQOmR0Id~yQ) channels and read by the session chair.
+Most of the questions will be sourced from the audience through our [slack](https://join.slack.com/t/ai4earth/shared_invite/zt-e30wpddc-lVNgNthtO_HYQOmR0Id~yQ) channels and read by the session chair.
 Questions may also be asked directly through "raised hands" in zoom from other speakers or invited guests in your session.

 A technician from slideslive will help us with timing as we will need to induce a delay of up to one minute when switching back and forth from the pre-recorded videos.
 This directive will (likely) come from an audio/visual countdown in zoom from the *slideslive* user.
 Be aware that it is probably going to feel a bit clunky (at least at first) in the zoom conference room, but should look fairly natural in the livestream.
 For reference, you can think of the zoom call as backstage, whereas the livestream will be the audience.

-Speakers and special guests need not stay in the zoom call for the duration of the conference.
-In fact, we expect that the audio/visual experience will be superior on the livestream link.
-However, the tradeoff is that you'll have the ability to engage with other authors in the Q&A directly in the zoom stream.

 Please message your chair directly using the zoom chat function if you have a question during the session.
 For questions before your session starts, contact us via slack in the #asktheorganizers channel.

 Feel free to ask questions to other speakers in your session during the Q&A by raising your hand.
 The moderator will unmute you for the duration of the conversation.

-If you something isn't working right for you, or you have a tip to improve the session flow, please don't hesitate to message the organizers.
+If something isn't working right for you, or you have a tip to improve session flow, please don't hesitate to message the organizers.
 We are learning as we go, and are very open to input.

 ### Start times in in PDT for each session are: